rvarago/funktions/README.md

 ## <A name="logical_or"/>`logical_or`

-An overload for the `operator|` that acts on two predicates wrapped in `fn_wrapper`'s to produce a third predicate.
+An overload for the `operator|` that acts on two predicates wrapped in `fn_wrapper`s to produce a third predicate.

 When invoked with a pack of arguments, forwards them to each predicate and computes the logical-or of their outcomes.